BurdetteLamar/AboutRuby/core/Hash/markdown.md

  try_convert(obj) → new_hash or nil
 ````

-Returns the new Hash object created by calling
+Returns the Hash object created by calling
 <tt>obj.to_hash</tt>.

 ```ruby